When and how you can appeal or comment on a planning decision.

 Your local planning authority must tell anyone who has commented on the original application (interested parties) that there’s an appeal.

-They have to do this within a week of the appeal being started by the Planning Inspectorate.
+They have to do this within a week of the appeal being started by Planning and Environment Decisions Wales .

 After you appeal

-The Planning Inspectorate will then consider your appeal.
+Planning and Environment Decisions Wales will then consider your appeal.
 You’ll normally get a decision within 14 weeks of the starting date but it can take longer.

 If anyone behaves unreasonably